Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Proof of Theorem

 \subsection{Zeroth-order Methods}

-We now turn to policy-gradient-based methods.
-As the canonical zeroth-order base case, we begin with a KL-regularized REINFORCE objective, which is the natural policy-gradient analogue of the Soft RL formulation under our unified transition parameterization.
-Note that this is a \emph{strictly} on-policy algorithm.
-This yields the fundamental zeroth-order effective value guidance, after which all variants can be understood as straightforward modifications within the design space of RSM.
+We now turn to policy-gradient methods, beginning with KL-regularized REINFORCE as the canonical strictly on-policy zeroth-order base case.
+This yields the fundamental zeroth-order effective value guidance, from which other variants arise as straightforward modifications within the RSM design space.